bkaestner/codewars-rules/rules/0220-Haskell.md

                       then expectationFailure $ p
                       else return ()
             where
-              a=functionName1 i
+              a = functionName1 i
-              p=concat ["expected ",show r," on ",show i," but got ",show a]
+              p = concat ["expected ", show r, " on "
+                         , show i, " but got ", show a
+                         ]

       test "def" "def"
       test "123" ""